BiyuHeLab/eLife_Wu2023/README.md

 ## Contents

 ### **Figures/**
-data and code to reproduce the figures
+Data and code to reproduce the figures.
+Figures can be directly reproduced if the codes are executed wihtin the "Figure/" folder.

 **Figures/data/** contains all analysis outputs required to plot the figure 1,2 4, and 5 in the manuscript.